This post is about how I stopped chasing unrealistic beauty standards and am happier and more resilient because of it.

 Building a strong body partnership is a daily and continuing adventure.
 Health is about our mind, body, and spirit, and these different aspects of our life change from day to day.
 Thus, body partnership is always an adventure in process.

 New Medical and Nutritional Discoveries

 Overall, I am grateful for the confidence and happiness this process has brought me.
 And it is not surprising that I would find that I am now healthier, happier, and more confident in many ways.
-There is a growing body of medical and nutritional research that suggests that our fixation on diets, clothing size, and numbers on the scale is helping approximately no one and is harming a great many people.
+There is a growing body of medical and nutritional research that suggests that our fixation on diets, clothing size, and numbers on the scale is helping approximately no one.
+In fact, it is harming a great many people.
 (You can read about this here, here, and here.)

 Our country’s long-term focus on scale numbers and sizes have, unfortunately, given many people a skewed position on health.
 We tend to automatically equate thinness with health, but that is far from an accurate and holistic perspective of the issue.

-Thus, an increasing number of doctors, nutritionists, and everyday people are shifting a focus from weight and size and focusing more on life-giving habits like self-acceptance, self-compassion, body kindness, mindful eating, and joyful movement.
+Thus, an increasing number of doctors, nutritionists, and everyday people are shifting a focus from weight and size.
+They encourage people to focus more on life-giving habits like self-acceptance, self-compassion, body kindness, mindful eating, and joyful movement.

 Here are some of the folks that have inspired me the most in this area: nutritionists Evelyn Tribole and Elyse Resch; Dr. Michelle May; Dr. Linda Bacon; Mary Jelovsky; Ashley Graham; Sarah Nicole Landry, and nutritionist Rebecca Scritchfield.

-Watching these women on their inspiring journey has validated my own experiences and given me the confidence to continue down the path I am already on.
+Watching these women on their inspiring journey has validated my own experiences.
+And it has given me the confidence to continue down the path I am already on.